 North San Jose has long been a bedroom community for the rapidly-expanding Silicon Valley.
 Commuters flock to the area because of its convenient location along major roadways and various modes of public and commuter transportation.
 Major roadways that increase the area’s accessibility include I-680 and I-880, as well as Highway 101 and State Road 237.
 This provides residents with unlimited access to employment opportunities locally and throughout Silicon Valley.
 In fact, North San Jose residents are around five miles north of downtown San Jose and have only an hour commute to San Francisco!

 The North San Jose/Milpitas submarket is also highly accessible by bus and rail.
 Santa Clara Valley Transportation Authority (VTA) offers a variety of services including local bus service and commuter-focused services like the light rail, a growing bus rapid transit system and park-and-ride lots conveniently located near many popular stations.
 Recent multifamily development in the area has been concentrated around areas where public transit is available.
 Two areas of note include the Great Mall/Main Station Transit Center in Milpitas and the area surrounding Tasman Station and River Oaks Station.
-For a complete list of area public transit, check out this map by the VTA.

 The Altamont Corridor Express (ACE) and Caltrain are also convenient and modes of transportation for commuters.
 Both have stations located along the submarket’s western border near Great America and accessible by bus, light rail or just a short drive to the station.
 ACE provides a convenient service to Fremont with connections to outlying areas.
 Caltrain provides service with stops throughout the heart of Silicon Valley up to San Francisco.
 Altamont Corridor Express (ACE) and Caltrain are also convenient and modes of transportation for commuters.
 Both have stations located along the submarket’s western border near Great America and accessible by bus, light rail or just a short drive to the station.
 ACE provides a convenient service to Fremont with connections to outlying areas.
 Caltrain provides service with stops throughout the heart of Silicon Valley up to San Francisco.